Vizio TV Won’t Turn On (Try This FIRST!)

 After you describe what the issue is and Vizio makes their determination of whether or not it is covered under warranty, they will either repair or replace your TV.

-They even offer in-home services if this ends up being covered under your warranty.
+They even offer in-home services if your TV is covered under the warranty.
 It’s worth a shot!

 Conclusion